dspeyer/dspeyer.github.io/magic.md

 Send Spirit is mostly used to send the souls of humans to meet with powerful extraplanar spirits.
 While this is active, the extraplanar spirits can communicate with, cast magic upon, or empower as shamans the human souls.
 The effect can also be used by inhabitants of other planes to visit the material, if they have the true name of a human to target on.

 When summoning an element, you may specify the general nature of the material you summon, but not the full details.
 For example, you could use summon earth to summon "a solid block of gneiss" but not one with large rubies.
-Summoning metal is limited to cisferric metals (including iron).
+Summoning metal cannot summon transferric metals, nor can you select isotopes.

 ## Telepathy